Adams Musical Instruments: Present

+The company today consists of three divisions: Adams Music Centre, Adams Brass, and Adams Percussion.
+It remains an independent, family-owned business with no external investors, with a third generation of the family now active in the organisation.

 Location

 The instrument factories and headquarters of the company are based in Ittervoort, Netherlands.
 In the same building Adams has a huge music shop for woodwind, brasswind, drums and percussion.
 In Lummen (Belgium) the company has another music shop.
 Both stores have a specialised repair department.
 The instruments are sold worldwide via dealers and distributors.
 In the US through Pearl Drums for instance.
-Some notable dealers of Adams trumpets and flugel horns in the US are Austin Custom Brass and J. Landress Brass.
+A notable dealer of Adams trumpets and flugel horns in the US is J. Landress Brass.